SophiaaGarciaa/Garcia_Project2/README.txt

     * Gallery Page | gallery.html
         The gallery page features a photo gallery created by a 3 by 2 grid including figure captions.
 The images were sourced from Unsplash.

+Planning Process
+    The design process began with research current travel site and deciding on a color palette.
+I then create hand-drawn sketches for each of the 5 pages, making sure to map out major layouts.
+After sketching, I decide on fonts and a comprehensive style guide.
+Next, I wrote out the html for each page.
+Once creating the html for the navigation and footer on the index page, I copy and pasted it into the remaining pages.
+After the html was written for each page, I would write out all the class tags in the css style guide.
+Lastly, I worked on the CSS for each page going section by section, including the meadia queries.

 Fonts
     h1 - DM Serif Display | Google Fonts
     h2, h3, p - Freeman | Google Fonts